arpitbbhayani/articles/blogs/i-changed-my-python.md

-This week I decided to play with python's source code, the code that makes python what it is, and see how it is implemented and in the process learn some internals.
-To make things fun I decided to change how addition work by making it incorrect and unpredictable which means `a + b` will internally do one of the following operations, at random
+Did you ever take a peek at Python's source code?
+I didn't and hence I decided to have some fun with it this week.
+After cloning the repository I realized the how well written is the code that makes python what it is.
+In the process of exploring the codebase I thought of making some changes, not big optimizations but some minor tweaks that will help me understand how python is implemented in C and along the course learn some internals.
+To make things fun I thought of changing how addition work by making it incorrect and unpredictable which means `a + b` will internally do one of the following operations, at random

  - `a + b`
  - `a - b`
  - `a * b`
  - `a / b`
  - `a ** b`

-I know it makes no sense, but all I wanted to do is understand the internals and have fun while doing it.

 After forking and cloning the source code of [python](https://github.com/python/cpython), I broke down the task into following sub tasks